twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 #### API route handlers

-Here we will create routes for three different API requests.
+Next, we will create routes for three different API requests.

 ##### Number of names

 First, we can expect our client to ask for the number of names in the list.
 The necessity of this information will become clear when we define our next route.
-The names list length route looks like this:
+The Falcor route that supplies the number of names in our list looks like this:

 ```javascript
 var NamesRouter = Router.createClass([